Sierra de Guane-Paso Real de Guane

 Geology

 The Sierra de Guane forms part of the broader Sierra de los Órganos karst belt, one of the finest examples of mogote tower karst in the world.
-The mogotes are remnant limestone towers rising abruptly 150–300 meters from flat valley floors (poljes), formed through differential dissolution of Jurassic to Cretaceous limestones over millions of years.
-The vertical cliff faces and rounded summits are characteristic of the mogote morphology.
-Caves and cave systems are abundant, some with speleothems (stalactites, stalagmites) of considerable scientific interest.
-The poljes between mogotes are underlain by younger alluvial deposits and are extensively used for agriculture, particularly tobacco cultivation for which the Vuelta Abajo region is world-famous.
+The mogotes are remnant limestone towers rising abruptly 150–300 metres from flat valley floors (poljes), formed through differential dissolution of Jurassic to Cretaceous limestones over millions of years.
+[1] The vertical cliff faces and rounded summits are characteristic of the mogote morphology.
+Caves and cave systems are abundant, some with speleothems of considerable scientific interest.
+The poljes between mogotes are underlain by younger alluvial deposits and are extensively used for tobacco cultivation for which the Vuelta Abajo region is world-famous.

 Climate And Weather

 Pinar del Río province has a tropical climate with a distinct dry season from November to April and a wet season from May to October.
 Annual rainfall in the Sierra de Guane area averages 1,200–1,600 mm, slightly less than the eastern portions of the province.
 Temperatures are warm throughout the year, averaging 24–28°C. The westernmost position of Cuba makes the province particularly exposed to cold fronts from North America during winter months, which can briefly bring temperatures below 15°C. Tropical storms and hurricanes present a periodic threat; Pinar del Río lies directly in paths often taken by Atlantic storms tracking through the Yucatán Channel.
-Hurricane winds can cause extensive forest damage on exposed mogote hillsides.

 Human History